 The start of the ATM Cave tour has you swimming into the cave in deep water.
 And for the rest of the tour you’ll be anywhere from ankle to neck-deep in water.
 You’ll absolutely need to wear a bathing suit.

-Personally, I wore the two-piece teal one featured in my post on what to pack for Belize.
+Personally, I wore the two-piece teal one featured in my Belize packing guide.

 Over your suit you’ll need to wear clothing appropriate for, again, hiking, swimming, climbing boulders, climbing ladders, and a few more surprises.